Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2>😨 Fears of an Enneagram 1</h2>

-- Making mistakes or being wrong: Type 1s have a strong desire to do things right and to be seen as perfect.
+- Making mistakes or being wrong: Type 1s strongly desire to do things right and be seen as perfect.
 They fear making mistakes, as this can lead to feelings of shame and inadequacy.
 - Being imperfect: Type 1s strive for perfection in all areas of their life, including themselves.
 They fear being seen as imperfect or flawed, as this can damage their self-image.
 - Being criticized: Type 1s have a critical inner voice and can be very hard on themselves.
-They fear being criticized or judged by others, as this can reinforce their own self-criticism.
+They fear being criticized or judged by others, as this can reinforce their self-criticism.
 - Being irresponsible: Type 1s have a strong sense of duty and responsibility.
-They fear being seen as irresponsible or unreliable, as this can conflict with their own self-image as a responsible person.
+They fear being seen as irresponsible or unreliable, which can conflict with their self-image as a responsible person.
-- Chaos or disorder: Type 1s have a need for order and structure in their lives.
+- Chaos or disorder: Type 1s need order and structure.
 They fear chaos or disorder, as this can make them feel out of control and anxious.

 </article>